Girondins: Ideology

-The words Girondin and Montagnard are defined as political groups―more specific definitions are the subject of theorizing by historians.
+The words Girondin and Montagnard are defined as political groups—more specific definitions are the subject of theorizing by historians.
 The two words were much tossed about by partisans with various understandings of what they were intended to represent.
 The two groups lacked formal political structures, and the differences between them have never been satisfactorily explained.
 It has been suggested that the word Girondin as a useful term be abandoned.

-Influenced by classical liberalism and the concepts of democracy, human rights and Montesquieu's separation of powers, the Girondins initially supported the constitutional monarchy, but after the Flight to Varennes in which Louis XVI tried to flee Paris in order to start a counter-revolution the Girondins became mostly republicans, with a royalist minority.
-Like the Jacobins, they were also influenced by the writings of Jean-Jacques Rousseau.
+Influenced by classical liberalism and the concepts of freedom, liberty, equality, brotherhood, democracy, human rights, rule of law and Montesquieu's separation of powers, the Girondins were republicans, Like the Jacobins, they were also influenced by the writings of David Hume, Edward Gibbon, Voltaire and Jean-Jacques Rousseau.

-In its early times of government, the Gironde supported a free market - opposing price controls on goods (e.g., a 1793 maximum on grain prices), supported by a constitutional right to public assistance for the poor and public education.
+In its early times of government, the Gironde supported a free market, opposing price controls on goods (e.g., a 1793 maximum on grain prices), supported by a constitutional right to public assistance for the poor and public education.
 With Brissot, they advocated exporting the Revolution through aggressive foreign policies including war against the surrounding European monarchies.
 The Girondins were also one of the first supporters of abolitionism in France with Brissot leading the anti-slavery Society of the Friends of the Blacks.
 Certain Girondins such as Condorcet supported women's suffrage and political equality.

-They sat to the left of the centrist Feuillants, but later sat on the right of the National Assembly after the neutralization of the Feuillants.
-They were the principal conservative political party in France at the time and opposed the radical course of the revolution, leading to the Reign of Terror.
-Generally, historians divide the Convention into the left-wing Jacobin Montagnards, the centrist The Plain and the right-wing Girondins.

-The Girondins supported democratic reform, secularism and a strong legislature at the expense of a weaker executive and judiciary as opposed to the authoritarian left-wing Montagnards, who supported public acknowledgement of a Supreme Being and a strong executive.
+They sat to the left of the centrist Feuillants.
+The Girondins supported democratic reform, secularism and parliamentary sovereignty at the expense of a weaker executive and judiciary, in contrast to the more radical Montagnards, who drew support from the sans-culottes, favored centralized emergency government through the Committee of Public Safety, enacted coercive economic measures such as the Maximum, and oversaw the policies of surveillance and repression that marked the Reign of Terror.